8 mins read

 When planning your campaign there are plenty of other factors to take into consideration.
-Cost of advertising will be directly linked to the market size, development of the society and market opportunities based on the GDP.
+The cost of advertising will be directly linked to the market size, development of the society and market opportunities based on the GDP.

 Tier 1 of Media Buying

 Most expensive and the most challenging one.
 But also the biggest market with a wide variety of traffic sources.
-Majority of the market speaks English.
+The majority of the market speaks English.

 When meeting our criteria, in this Tier we can find the following countries: Norway, Switzerland, United States, Germany, Australia, Luxembourg, Ireland, Iceland, Sweden, Canada, Netherlands, United Kingdom, Singapore, Japan, Hong Kong, Denmark, France & China.